MiguelSavignano/dockerize-stack/README.md

 # Dockerize Stack for development

-This it's a generator for generate Dockerfile and docker-compose for your application in development
+This it's a generator for generate Dockerfile and docker-compose for your application for development

 ## Why?
 For build a quick stack for your development enviroment docker is the best tool you can use, but you need to configure the Dockerfile docker-compose, persisted database data, set the entrypoint...